tbelskie/vinegar/README.md

 A Chrome extension that helps users reduce impulsive online shopping by creating mindful pauses and interventions.

+> **🤖 Built with AI**: This project was developed entirely using Claude AI and refactored/organized using Claude Code.
+See [CLAUDE-CODE-TESTING.md](CLAUDE-CODE-TESTING.md) for details on the AI-assisted development process.

 ## Overview

 Vinegar is your anti-shopping assistant that converts shopping impulses into saved time.
 It creates gentle interventions when you visit shopping sites or add items to your cart, encouraging mindful spending decisions.